 Solomon Islands gets its first protected area

-In May this year, the Solomon Islands Government declared its country’s first ever protected area, the Arnavon Community Marine Conservation Area in the Arnavon Islands.
+In May 2017, the Solomon Islands Government declared its country’s first ever protected area, the Arnavon Community Marine Conservation Area in the Arnavon Islands.
 The Arnavon Islands is the biggest breeding ground for critically endangered hawksbill turtles in the South Pacific.
 EDO NSW is privileged to have been able to play a role in this historic development for environmental protection.

 By EDO NSW International Programs Coordinator BJ Kim